 Ellis Chapman Jr., M.S.

-Ellis Chapman joined the Harte Research Institute in spring of 2020 as a Technician for the Marine Resource Development group.
-He works closely with Dr. Joe Fox on research efforts aimed at establishing an oyster aquaculture industry in Texas.
+Ellis Chapman joined the Harte Research Institute in spring of 2020 as a Technician working closely with HRI Senior Fellow Dr. Joe Fox on research efforts aimed at establishing an oyster aquaculture industry in Texas.

 In his free time, you’ll find Ellis staying physically fit and active while enjoying the great outdoors.
 He is a fishing enthusiast, rock climber and seeker of other adventurous sports.
 He is also a former NCAA Division III football player, having played on the offensive line for the Christopher Newport Captains.
 Lastly—and most importantly—Ellis loves eating oysters with family and friends.